Nature And Wildlife In Bahrain

 The reasons for the extinction of nature and wildlife in Bahrain

-Unfortunately, humans deal with animals in Bahrain in an unfriendly way to attract their attention of the animals.
+Unfortunately, humans deal with Bahrain animals in an unfriendly way to attract their attention.
 Some children also deal with animals in a harmful way, such as by throwing stones at them and throwing food, thinking that they win the love of the animals.
 But the media and the people play an important role in raising awareness about the importance of preserving nature and wildlife in Bahrain and teaching children and adults the correct ways to deal with the animals to prevent their extinction and preserving these friendly creatures that provide us with happiness and entertainment.

 We need awareness campaigns to make people feel the importance of animals and that we live in an interconnected circle and an integrated ecosystem, so we must preserve them and understand that these animals are creatures like us and have rights like us.
 The simplest of these rights is to live in peace with humans.